 The sharing properties of a category define which users will see it in the SpeechMiner interface.
 Users with whom a category is shared will see the category in the category lists available for selection in the Call Explorer and in Category filters.
 Sharing settings are intended to remove "clutter" by hiding categories that are not relevant to particular users.
 For example, if a particular work group only deals with interactions that relate to maintenance issues, you can choose not to share Sales categories with that group.
-In this way, members of that work group will not have to encounter large numbers of categories that do not concern them.
-In addition, if you are creating a new category, you may not want to share it with anyone else until you have fully tested it.
+In this way, members of that work group will not have to encounter large numbers of category, you may not want to share it with anyone else until you have fully tested it.
 Once the testing process is complete, you can change the sharing settings and apply the change to SpeechMiner.
 Category sharing does not affect which interactions a user can see or play back.

-Topics

-Programs

-SpeechMiner User Manual
+Topics Programs SpeechMiner User Manual